 The questionnaire for detecting narcolepsy

 The questionnaire provides daily life situations.
-One has to score his likelihood of dozing.
+One has to score his likelihood of dozing while in a given situation.
+For example, activities like sitting or watching TV.
 The below-mentioned scale is applied while diagnosing narcolepsy.

 0: would never doze or sleep

 This is the multi-parametric test.
 The test is intended to diagnosing narcolepsy and similar sleep disorders.
 It is abbreviated as PSG.
 The study records bio-physiological changes that occur during sleep.
 This test is usually performed during the night.
 However, in the case of shift workers, it can be carried away during the daytime.

 This is the non-invasive and painless test for diagnosing narcolepsy.